 According to the Centers for Disease Control and Prevention, more than 735,000 people have heart attacks every year in the U.S. And about a third of those are individuals who’ve previously had a heart attack.
 But a 2005 statement from the American Heart Association states that physical activity does benefit heart attack survivors.
 It can even help prevent a second attack.
 That’s why cardiac rehab sessions can be so helpful.

 In cardiac rehab, nurses or exercise physiologists monitor patients while they perform lower-intensity activities, like walking on a treadmill or lifting light weights.
+(Aaptiv has classes in both these categories!)
 Since everyone recovers at a different pace, your exact rehab program will vary.
 It can depend on your level of activity prior to the incident and the amount of damage done to your heart muscle.
 The goal is to provide one-on-one support and monitoring as you return to a modified level of exercise.

 How quickly can you return to exercising after recovering from a heart attack?